General Mills Inc. (GIS) Shares Up Despite Recent Market Volatility

 GIS’s Market Performance

-The stock of General Mills Inc. (GIS) has seen a 6.46% increase in the past week, with a 6.94% rise in the past month, and a -1.06% fall in the past quarter.
-The volatility ratio for the week is 2.19%, and the volatility levels for the past 30 days are at 1.85% for GIS.
-The simple moving average for the last 20 days is 5.57% for GIS stock, with a simple moving average of 8.50% for the last 200 days.
+The stock of General Mills Inc. (GIS) has seen a 0.78% increase in the past week, with a 8.25% rise in the past month, and a 1.28% gain in the past quarter.
+The volatility ratio for the week is 1.29%, and the volatility levels for the past 30 days are at 1.79% for GIS.
+The simple moving average for the last 20 days is 5.30% for GIS stock, with a simple moving average of 8.81% for the last 200 days.

 Analysts’ Opinion of GIS